nikomatsakis/rustnation-24/index.md

 .footnote[
     ¹ Thanks TC, you're the best! 💜<br>
     ² Three cheeers for Mara, Eric Huss, and Bstrie: you're ALSO the best! 💜<br>
     ³ We **desperately** need more moderators.
 The team is currently just two, Josh Gould -- here today! -- and Oli Scherer.
+You're the BESTEST!
 ]

 ???